wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 app.Run();
 ```

-Let's go over the code step by step to understand the differences between the ASP.NET
+Let's go over the code step by step again to understand the differences between the
-Core code and a regular console application:
+ASP.NET Core code and a regular console application:

 1. The using statements are the same as with a console application.
 We'll need to use
    the Semantic Kernel namespace and the connector namespace.